ClementNerma/Rave/docs/hybrid.md

 ### Flexible proxies

 Also called _flex proxies_, flexible proxies are a mix between flexible functions and proxies.
-They allow us, for example, to return raw values (like raw classes).
+They allow us, for example, to return plain values (like plain classes).

 They are defined the same way as standard proxies, except we use the `proxy!` keyword instead of the `proxy` one, and that the getter and setter are flexs instead of simple functions.